II) Links in the Automobile-Catalog

 I) PerfectPower Database

-PerfectPower is in the process of creating its own database, to which you will have to refer to enter the 8 basic data of your Car sheet necessary for power measurements:
+PerfectPower created its own database on December 11, 2023, to which you will have to refer to enter the 8 basic data of your Car sheet necessary for power measurements:

 - Car weight